backstage/backstage/docs/integrations/bitbucket/discovery.md

 - The workspace name to scan (following the `workspaces/` path part), which must match a workspace accessible with the username of your integration.
 - (Optional) The project key to scan (following the `projects/` path part), which accepts \* wildcard tokens.
-If ommitted, repositories from all projects in the workspace are included.
+If omitted, repositories from all projects in the workspace are included.
 - (Optional) The repository blob to scan (following the `repos/` path part), which accepts \* wildcard tokens.
-If ommitted, all repositories in the workspace are included.
+If omitted, all repositories in the workspace are included.
 - (Optional) The `catalogPath` query argument to specify the location within each repository to find the catalog YAML file.
 This will usually be